 Classes are offered on Mondays, Tuesdays, and Thursdays.
-What began as a ministry to Spanish-speaking people has developed into an extensive program reaching out to train leadership in Spanish, English, Portuguese, and the Diploma in Christian Ministry, the Associate in Christian Ministry, and Bachelor's in Christian Ministry in the Miami area.
-The Church Leadership Certificate is also available.
+What began as a ministry to Spanish-speaking people has developed into an extensive program reaching out to train leadership in Spanish, English, Portuguese, and French languages.
+Students may earn the Certificate in Church Leadership, the Associate in Christian Ministry, and Bachelor's in Christian Ministry in the Miami area.
+The Church Leadership Certificates are also available in four languages and different areas of specialization.
+Students can also pursue specializations of degrees via online classes and workshops.